vanderleipires/Docs.pt-br/aspnet/ajax/cdn/overview.md

 <a id="ASPNET_SignalR_Releases_on_the_CDN_17"></a>

-### <a name="aspnet-signalr-releases-on-the-cdn"></a>Versões do ASP.NET SignalR em CDN
+### <a name="aspnet-signalr-releases-on-the-cdn"></a>Versões do ASP.NET SignalR no CDN

-Os seguintes arquivos ASP.NET SignalR JavaScript são hospedados neste CDN:
+Os seguintes arquivos ASP.NET SignalR JavaScript são hospedados em deste CDN:

 #### <a name="aspnet-signalr-222"></a>ASP.NET SignalR 2.2.2